Poroto Recreation Forest

 - Historical/cultural features

 - Before its designation as a Recreation Forest in 1976, Poroto forest served as a sapling nursery, where trees were grown for planting on the mountains.
 Among the trees cultivated here were todomatsu, Todo fir (Abies sachalinensis).
-In 2020, the Symbolic Space for Ethnic Harmony (National Ainu Museum and National Park for Ethnic ) is due to open in an adjacent site, so this area is expected to become a center for disseminating Ainu history and culture.
+In 2020, Upopoy National Ainu Museum and Park was opened in an adjacent site, so this area is expected to become a center for disseminating Ainu history and culture.

 - Climate, flora and fauna